KHO-Code/ML-Projects/README.md

 # ML-Projects

-**Coronavirus-Prediction:** Predict "foward in time" five days of Covid-19 daily death countss for Canada using a Linear Autoregressive Model.
+**Coronavirus-Prediction:** Predict "foward in time" five days of Covid-19 daily death counts for Canada using a Linear Autoregressive Model.

 **Self-Driving:** Predict the future positon of the ego(self) vehicle 3 seconds into the future using a least squares auto regressive model and pre process the data by (Xi,yi) position of the agent i at current step time t and used the model based on the pre processed data.